Jabra Elite Active 65t Review

-The Jabra Elite Active 65t review ed here were released in January 2018 and are now generally available.
+The Jabra Elite Active 65t reviewed here was released in January 2018 and is now generally available.
 I always suggest Amazon as a great place to buy because of their return policy eg if not compatible with your phone or watch.

 You might see some discounting as time goes by.
 Probably small discounts in 2018 but increasing over subsequent years as tends to happen with this kind of product.

-With the Elite Active 65t, Jabra have produced a device that delivers great quality audio in a sporting environment.
-It’s the best quality earbud audio I have spent any notable amount of time with.
+With the Elite Active 65t, Jabra has produced a device that delivers great-quality audio in a sporting environment.
+It’s the best quality earbud audio I have spent a notable amount of time with.
 It’s probably not the very best audio in an earbud, but not far off.
 I’ve briefly used a couple of slightly more expensive earbuds that have potentially very slightly better audio quality.

 If it’s audio super high fidelity you are after then you should not be buying earbuds and instead seeking a wired solution

-With it reduced-slip coating, the Jabra Elite Active 65t does its audio job on long 2 hour steady runs and on shorter, faster intervals.
+With its reduced-slip coating, the Jabra Elite Active 65t does its audio job on long 2-hour steady runs and shorter, faster intervals.
 They never once came out of my ears.

 Turning away from the audio quality, the aesthetics are GREAT (for an earbud).

-The in-call features, general call handling and smartpone integration of the microphone were all great.
+The in-call features, general call handling and smartphone integration of the microphone were all great.

-Maybe there could have been more functionally rich buttons on th earbuds and maybe the app could do a little more for some people.
+Maybe there could have been more functionally rich buttons on the earbuds and maybe the app could do a little more for some people.